black and white bed linen

 • You drink spirits neat

-If your focus is slow melt and controlled dilution instead of rapid integration, setups built around Best Sphere Ice for Whiskey & Cocktails are the better direction.
+If your focus is slower melt and controlled dilution instead of rapid integration, Best Sphere Ice for Whiskey & Cocktails is usually the better direction.

 When Nugget Ice Makes Sense